 This is a pork barbecue dish.
 Not barbecue in the Filipino sense though.
 No bamboo skewers.
 This is barbecue American style.
 Marinated slab of meat slow-cooked in the oven, grilled just until lightly crisp on the outside then shredded.
 The excess marinade was boiled with the drippings until reduced and thickened, and served on the side.
 As a vegetable side dish, I flash fried some eggplants.
 And for even more texture, finely sliced raw onion sprinkled with thinly sliced chilis.

-- 1 k. of pork belly or shoulder, in one piece
+- 1 kilogram k. of pork belly or shoulder in one piece

 - juice of 2 lemons

-- 1 to 2 red chilis, thinly sliced
+- 1 to 2 bird's eye chilies thinly sliced

 - Rinse the pork and pat dry.
 Place in container where the meat can lie flat.